uihilab/HydroVerse-VR-Education-Hub/README.md

 ## Funding & Acknowledgements

-[cite_start]This project was funded by the **National Oceanic and Atmospheric Administration (NOAA)** via a cooperative agreement with the University of Alabama (NA22NWS4320003) awarded to the Cooperative Institute for Research to Operations in Hydrology (CIROH)[cite: 1031].
+This project was funded by the **National Oceanic and Atmospheric Administration (NOAA)** via a cooperative agreement with the University of Alabama (NA22NWS4320003) awarded to the Cooperative Institute for Research to Operations in Hydrology (CIROH).

 ---